 I found Namibia to be a much more diverse place than I expected.– Gary Arndt

 I had the pleasure of meeting some people in Damaraland and some people in the German speaking community.
 I would love to return and meet some of the Himba people as well people from the other tribal groups in the country.

 During our first night camping along the Kuiseb River, our campground was marked by the only tree we saw above the river bottom during our entire trip.
 I managed to get this shot of the tree just minutes before sunset.

 My most memorable moment while shooting in the Namib was one in which I didn’t have a camera in my hand as it was when we drove down the Long Wall.

 100m straight down a giant dune with the ocean at the bottom!
 I had my hands firmly on the dashboard holding on for dear life.
 As I later learned, no matter how large the dune, they have pretty much the same degree of steepness.
 Driving down a large dune isn’t that much different than driving down a smaller one.

-To see more of my travel photography visit his travel photography portfolio.
+To see more of Gary’s travel photography visit his travel photography portfolio.

 Has my photo essay inspired you to visit the Namib?
 Share your comments with me below.